Nine Bright and Easy Native Goldenrods to Add to Your Atlanta Naturescape (Natural Landscape)

 6) Solidago petiolaris – downy goldenrod 2-3 feet, dry soil, sun part shade, clumping.
 The bees fight over this slow growing goldenrod when it blooms.
 It would be a great native plant to add to a traditional garden area.

-7) Solidago rugosa ‘fireworks’ wreath or blue-stem goldenrod 3-4 feet, average to wet soil, sun to part shade, clumping.
+7) Solidago rugosa ‘fireworks’ wreath 3-4 feet, average to wet soil, sun to part shade, clumping.
 This is a slow spreading cultivar with radiating flower sprays.
 I planted it before I knew about native plants.
 I haven’t evidenced as many pollinators on it as some of the other varieties in my yard.
-I would strongly suggest growing the straight species solidago rugosa instead; which is what I'm doing this year.
+I would strongly suggest growing the straight species solidago rugosa instead.

 8) Solidago speciosa – showy goldenrod 2-3 feet, dry soil, sun, clumping.
 This early blooming, slow spreading variety lives up to its name.
 There are so many insects on it when it blooms that it practically moves!
 It may be my personal favorite.
 Showy goldenrod would make a fabulous native plant addition to a traditional garden area.